Gideon-Asare-Owusu/Melanoma-Tracker/README.md

 - Tracks cell movement using a centroid tracking algorithm
 - Handles cell splitting, merging, and reappearance
 - Processes videos from a Prophesee neuromorphic camera
 - Generates an output video with detected cells and tracking IDs

+- Detects melanoma cells in microscopy video frames.
+- Tracks cell movement using a centroid tracking algorithm.
+- Handles cell splitting, merging, and reappearance.
+- Processes videos from a Prophesee neuromorphic camera.
+- Generates an output video with detected cells and tracking IDs.

 ## Demo